plasma-umass/memory-landscape/README.md

-**_The Memory Management Landscape_**
+# _The Memory Management Landscape_

 ![Memory Map](MemoryMap.jpg "the memory map")

 The diagram above presents a conceptual map of the space of a variety of memory-management related projects from [the PLASMA @ UMass lab](https://plasma-umass.org/).
-This work is all joint with my colleagues and grad students (primarily Charlie Curtsinger, Kathryn McKinley, Gene Novark, Bobby Powers, and Ben Zorn).
+This work is all joint work with colleagues and grad students (primarily Charlie Curtsinger, Kathryn McKinley, Gene Novark, Bobby Powers, and Ben Zorn).

+-- Emery

 #